jsmsj/GPT4/README.md

 4. Run `pip install -r requirements.txt`
 5. Run `python main.py`
 6. Go to [localhost:5000](http://127.0.0.1:5000)

+> No need to create accounts manually, the script will autocreate and verify

 ## Note:
 For forefornt.ai has a 5 message per 3 hour limit for gpt4, so you might have to switch accounts.